ctu-mrs/mrs_uav_gazebo_simulator/models/mrs_robots_description/sdf/README.md

 {%- set camera_gz_frame_id = spawner_args['name'] + '/' + camera_name + '/camera_optical' -%}
 ```

-The resulting camera-related topics will look like as follows:
+The resulting camera-related ROS topics will look like as follows:
 - `/namespace/camera_name/camera_info`
 - `/namespace/camera_name/image`
 - `/namespace/camera_name/depth_image`
 - `/namespace/camera_name/points`

 ### 2D lidars
-The resulting 2D lidar-related topics will look like as follows:
+The resulting 2D lidar-related ROS topics will look like as follows:
 - `/namespace/sensor_name/scan`

 There is one more related topic on the Gazebo server that converts `/scan` into a point cloud representation, but it is not being bridged to ROS:
 - `/namespace/sensor_name/scan/points`

 ### 3D lidars
-The resulting 2D lidar-related topics will look like as follows:
+The resulting 2D lidar-related ROS topics will look like as follows:
 - `/namespace/sensor_name/points`

 There is one more related topic on the Gazebo server that converts `/points` into a 2D lidar scan representation, but it is not being bridged to ROS: